chef/chef-web-docs/chef_master/source/install_chef_air_gap.rst

    chef-server-ctl set-secret data_collector token 'TOKEN' chef-server-ctl restart nginx

-To enable this feature on Chef Server versions 12.13 and earlier, add the following settings to ``/etc/opscode/chef-server.rb`` on the Chef server:
+To enable this feature on Chef Server versions 12.13 and earlier, add the following settings to ``/etc/opscode/chef-server.rb`` on the Chef Infra Server:

 .. code-block:: ruby